MayankBambal/dl_50/README.md

 ## 🎯 The Commitment

-**The course will finish on December 31st, 2025.
+**The course starts on November 11th and will finish on December 31st, 2025.
 Let's finish this year's resolution—together.**

 This year, let's actually complete what we started.
 No more abandoned courses.
-No more "I'll start next month."
-Just 1-2 hours daily, starting today, finishing by December 31st, 2025.
+Join us starting November 11th, 2025.
+Just 1-2 hours daily, and you'll finish by December 31st, 2025.

 ## 📚 Course Overview

 This 50-day course is designed to take you from deep learning fundamentals to advanced transformer architectures.
 Each day builds upon previous concepts, with hands-on exercises and practical projects.

+**Start Date:** November 11th, 2025
 **Time Commitment:** 1-2 hours per day
 **Deadline:** December 31st, 2025
 **Goal:** Complete your 2025 resolution